mar10/pyftpsync/docs/index.rst

   for details.

 .. todo::
-  On Windows, there is a MSI installer available.
+   There will be a MSI installer available for Windows.

 *Requirements:* `Python <http://www.python.org/download/ Python>`_ 2.6+ or 3 is required.